Single Tooth Dentures (Flipper): Cost, Benefits & What to Expect

 Although there are a lot of advantages of single tooth dentures, there are some downsides too.

-Over a period of time, your denture becomes loose or uncomfortable.
-It’s sometimes because of the tooth tilting anteriorly or resorption in the jaw bone.
+• Poor Fit or Discomfort: Over time, your denture may become loose or uncomfortable.
+It’s sometimes because of the tooth tilting anteriorly or resorption in the jawbone.
 This will give rise to sore spots and denture-related conditions like denture stomatitis.

-Ill-fitting dentures or improper oral hygiene cause dentures to irritate the underlying gum tissues.
+• Gum Irritation: Ill-fitting dentures or improper oral hygiene cause dentures to irritate the underlying gum tissues.
 Must seek professional help if facing gum irritation.

-Initially, it’s hard to function and speak with a new denture.
+• Speech Difficulties: Initially, it’s hard to function and speak with a new denture.
 You may need to adapt to it over time to address this issue.

 Costs of Single Tooth Dentures